Skip to main content

 • gameplay

-• “To be fair it has some cool ideas and unique designs/art direction; however, the gameplay is mediocre at best.
-Movement is clunky, most guns don't feel satisfying even at max level (all of the pistols suck), melee feels ineffective due to its short range (only the rapier is good range-wise), there is too much goonbait, enemy attack animations feel floaty, too many invisible walls, and damage is inconsistent—sometimes I'd hit the enemy twice with the same attack and vice versa (probably a glitch).”
+• “To be fair it has some cool ideas and unique designs/art direction however the gameplay is mediocre at best, movement is clunky, most guns don't feel satisfying even at max level (all of the pistols suck), melee feels like crap due to its short range (only the rapier is good range wise), too much goonbait, enemy attack animations feel floaty, too many invisible walls, damage is inconsistent sometimes I'd hit the enemy twice with the same attack and vice versa (probably a glitch).”

 • story